 David E. Marshall (’88) is an information technology consultant, private pilot, and aircraft owner.
 He currently manages the IT support group in the College of Natural Resources and Sciences at Humboldt State University, where he earned an M.S. in mathematical modeling in 1998.

-Donald W. Martin (’83) retired this year after fourteen years as an instructional assistant in mathematics at Berkeley City College.
+Donald W. Martin (’83) retired in 2013 after fourteen years as an instructional assistant in mathematics at Berkeley City College.
 He had previously taught in a prison and at Solano Community College and worked as a telescope operator at Kitt Peak National Observatory.

 Kenneth Martinelli (’09) is a quality engineer with Sonoma Photonics, a subsidiary of Northrop Grumman Corp., in Santa Rosa.

-Nancy Mason [formerly Kunnari] (’90) is an engineer at Atmel Corporation in San Jose.
+Nancy Mason [formerly Kunnari] (’90) is a senior product engineer at NVIDIA in Santa Clara.

 Michael May (’04) is a project design engineer for Alliant Techsystems in Maryland working on missile and launch vehicle programs.